Vembumees/TG/README.md

 # TG
 June 18.
-Currently has a small inventory/equipment/barebones dialogue, weird main menu, started doing another project that involves a little bit less realtime sprites :).
-But maybe will continue some of the features in this one later.
-Planned to make it as a small defense game from monster waves :)
+Currently has a small inventory/equipment/barebones dialogue, weird main menu, very barebones clunky ai and basic movement/attack/cast ability using items, started doing another project that involves a little bit less realtime sprites :).
+Planned to make it as a small defense game from monster waves, with turn based monster fights with cards.
+Maybe will finish up some of the features once in a while, right now could be a graveyard project :)

 2020 21.may
 small paper2d game developing by just practicing problem solving without any references :)